-Designing Social Interfaces
+Designing Social Interfaces82

 In this resource, you will find patterns for social and collaborative sites and applications.
-The site is a wiki-style site that allows for user-generated and user-edited content, and is a companion site for a book called “Designing Social Interfaces“.
+The site is a wiki-style site that allows for user-generated and user-edited content, and is a companion site for a book called “Designing Social Interfaces83“.
 You will find insights on how to effectively present content and build features into your project that leverage the advantages of collective and shared knowledge.

 Ajax Patterns is a wiki-style site discussing design patterns that apply the use of Ajax techniques.
 It is a massive resource for web application developers to gain insight on design patterns involving highly-responsive Rich-Internet Applications.

-30 Essential Controls
+30 Essential Controls98